-2021 ACC tournament bracket and schedule: What to know heading into final games this weekend
+2021 ACC tournament bracket and schedule: Scores from Friday’s semifinals

 Who’s a lock for the NCAA tournament?

-Florida State, Virginia, Clemson and Virginia Tech seem likely to have already secured NCAA tournament berths.
+Florida State, Virginia, Clemson, Virginia Tech and Georgia Tech seem likely to have already secured NCAA tournament berths.

 Who’s on the NCAA tournament bubble and needs a run in the conference tournament?

-Five ACC teams — Louisville, North Carolina, Georgia Tech, Duke and Syracuse — enter the tournament probably needing wins to get off the bubble, with the Cardinals, Tar Heels and Yellow Jackets in the best shape.
-The Blue Devils haven’t missed the NCAA tournament since 1995.
-The last NCAA tournament to feature neither Duke Coach Mike Krzyzewski nor Syracuse Coach Jim Boeheim took place in 1982.
+Four ACC teams — Louisville, North Carolina, Syracuse and Duke — entered the tournament probably needing wins to get off the bubble, with the Cardinals and Tar Heels in the best shape.
+After a positive coronavirus test, the Blue Devils will miss the NCAA tournament for the first time since 1995.
+The last NCAA tournament to feature neither Duke Coach Mike Krzyzewski nor Syracuse Coach Jim Boeheim took place in 1982, and Syracuse is teetering on the bubble after going 1-1 in Greensboro.

 How to watch the ACC tournament